mahirahamzah/MachineLearning_Python/README.md

 # MachineLearning_Python

-Learning machine learning using pyhton
-Jupyter notebook
+This repository is used as my personal journey to lean machine learning using python through Jupyter notebook.